The Late Late Show with Craig Ferguson: Musical performances

-The Late Late Show tapes musical performances separately from the rest of the show.
+The Late Late Show taped musical performances separately from the rest of the show.
 For example, the noise rock band No Age was videotaped on October 2, 2008, for an appearance scheduled to air October 27.
 That performance was also the subject of an equal-time rule controversy in which guitarist Randy Randall was not allowed to wear a pro-Barack Obama T-shirt.
 Randall, not wanting to cancel the appearance, chose instead to turn the T-shirt inside out.

 Interview ending activities

 Starting in 2010, Ferguson began ending interviews by variously offering the guest a choice between two or three activities.
 These have included: